nithyashree1026-create/gas-sensor-mq-air-quality-iot/README.md

 ## 🔮 Future Scope
 Integration with cloud platforms and AI-based analytics can enable predictive safety systems and real-time air quality monitoring.
 ## ✨ Conclusion
+MQ gas sensors are essential components for safety and environmental monitoring.
+When combined with ESP32, they enable smart, connected, and real-time gas detection systems.